Skip to main content

 Colin was curious and wanted to hear more about this.
 “So, tell me what you’ve been disappointed about.” he said.

-“The one thing that’s really disappointed me as a coach,” replied the candidate, “Is that so far, all of my customers have been idiots.
+“The one thing that’s really disappointed me as a coach,” replied the candidate, “Is that so far, all of my customers have been fools.
 None of them has had a proper understanding of software development techniques and they’ve all been slow to learn.
 Sometimes they’ve even been foolish enough to reject my proposals.
 How daft can you get?”
-He paused for breath, “It’s got to the point now that I don’t want to work with idiots any more, I only want to work with bright people who are willing to accept my recommendations and have the intelligence to action them.”
+He paused for breath, “It’s got to the point now that I don’t want to work with fools any more, I only want to work with bright people who are willing to accept my recommendations and have the intelligence to action them.”

 The candidate was quick to respond, “Oh no!
 Just what I didn’t want to hear.
 I’m so glad we found out now, before I took the job.
 Looks like I’ll have to pass on this opportunity and continue my search elsewhere.”
 With that, he thanked Colin for his time and left.

 After the candidate had closed the door behind him, Colin’s thoughts went back to his days at school studying English.
-He’d been fond of George Bernard Shaw’s book, Pygmalion.
+He’d been very fond of George Bernard Shaw’s play, Pygmalion.
 From it, he remembered Eliza Doolittle’s conversation with Colonel Pickering, in which she says, “The difference between a lady and a flower girl is not how she behaves, but how she’s treated.
 I shall always be a flower girl to Professor Higgins, because he always treats me as a flower girl, and always will; but I know I can be a lady to you, because you always treat me as a lady”

-Of course, Colin’s customers weren’t idiots but he knew if the candidate had joined them, they would soon start behaving that way, which is why he’d been quick to put him off.
+Of course, Colin’s customers weren’t foolish but he knew if the candidate had joined them, they would soon start behaving that way, which is why he’d been quick to put him off.
 He knew the candidate had a long way to go in his search for his ideal customer.

 Since the interview had finished early, Colin had plenty of time to sit and think, wondering if he should send the candidate a copy of Pygmalion.
 Better still, maybe he should send him a copy of Charles Kingley’s, ‘Tom and the Water Babies’